 Pulse width modulation controller

 The principle of the pulse width modulation (PWM) controller circuit is shown in Figure 1.
 The controller switches the input of the photovoltaic module in pulse mode.
 When the storage battery gradually tends to be full, with the gradual increase of its terminal voltage, the frequency and time of the PWM circuit output pulse will change, which will extend the on-time of the switch and shorten the interval, and the charging current will gradually approach zero.
 When the battery voltage drops from the full point to the point, the charging current will gradually increase.
-Compared with the parallel type and series type controller circuits, although the pulse width modulation charging control method does not have a fixed overcharge voltage disconnection point and recovery point, when the battery terminal voltage reaches the vicinity of the overcharge control point, its charging current approaches zero.
+Compared with the previous two controller circuits, although the pulse width modulation charging control method does not have a fixed overcharge voltage disconnection point and recovery point, when the battery terminal voltage reaches the vicinity of the overcharge control point, its charging current approaches zero.
 This charging process can form a relatively complete state of charge, and the instantaneous change of the average charging current is more in line with the current charging status of the battery, which can increase the charging efficiency of the photovoltaic system and extend the total cycle life of the battery.
-(Go now to view battery deep cycle Li-ion battery products.)
 In addition, the pulse width modulation controller can also realize the maximum power tracking function of the photovoltaic system, so it can be used as a high-power controller in a large-scale photovoltaic power generation system.
 The disadvantage of the pulse width modulation controller is that the controller’s own work has a power loss of 4% to 8%.

 Multi-channel controllers are generally used in high-power photovoltaic power generation systems of several kilowatts or more, and divide the entire photovoltaic power supply into multiple branches to connect to the controller.
 When the battery is full, the controller disconnects each branch of the photovoltaic array one by one; when the battery voltage drops to a certain value, the controller turns on the photovoltaic array one by one to adjust the charging voltage and current of the battery pack.
 This control method is an incremental control method, which can approximate the effect of a pulse width modulation controller.
 The more channels, the smaller the increase, and the closer to linear adjustment.
 But the more the number of channels, the higher the cost.
 Therefore, when determining the number of photovoltaic arrays, the control effect and the cost of the controller must be considered comprehensively.